Data format

 : A list of children, or subroutines, of the program.connections

 : A list defining edges of our graph.
+Intuitively, the connections property defines the flow of data between subroutines.

 Ports

-direction, which can be either input
+which can be either input

 , output